-The poly(A) RNA is eluted from the oligo(dT) beads by heating in water.
+The poly(A) RNA is eluted from the Magnetic Beads by heating in water.

-Completely remove the supernatant from the last wash (step (1)) and resuspend the beads in 25 μ l of Molecular Biology Grade Water (H2O •).
-REMARK: Reduce the elution volume to 12 μ l if total input amount was \leq 500 ng, or higher mRNA concentration is desired.

-Incubate for 1 minute at 70 °C.

-14 Immediately transfer the tube onto a magnetic rack and let the beads collect for 5 minutes (or until the supernatant is clear).
-15 Transfer the clear supernatant into a fresh tube.
+- Completely remove the supernatant from the last wash (step $(\mathbf{H_2O})$ and resuspend the beads in 25 $\mu$ l of Molecular Biology Grade Water ( $(\mathbf{H_2O})$ ).
+REMARK: For CORALL library prep, elute in 12 $\mu$ l and transfer 10 $\mu$ l to avoid bead carryover.
+The 10 $\mu$ l can then be directly inserted into CORALL.
+For other applications where total input amount was $\leq 500$ ng, or if a higher mRNA concentration is desired, reduce the elution volume to 12 $\mu$ l. - 13 Incubate for 1 minute at 70 °C. - Immediately transfer the tube onto a magnet and let the beads collect for 5 minutes (or until the supernatant is clear). - Transfer the clear supernatant into a fresh tube.
 The supernatant now contains the poly(A) selected RNA that can be used for quality control, concentration determination, and further downstream applications.
 ATTENTION: Avoid bead carryover.
-C Safe stopping point.
-The poly(A) selected RNA can be stored at -20 °C at this point.
-16 For long term storage we recommend adding Tris, pH 7.0 to the isolated poly(A) RNA to final concentration of 10 mM Tris, pH 7.0 (i.e., add 2.5 μl of 100 mM Tris pH 7.0 if the RNA was eluted in 25 μl).
+Safe stopping point.
+The poly(A) selected RNA can be stored at -20 °C at this point. - For long term storage we recommend adding Tris, pH 7.0 to the isolated poly(A) RNA to final concentration of 10 mM (i.e., add 2.5 μl of 100 mM Tris pH 7.0 if the RNA was eluted in 25 μl).
 Furthermore, addition of RNase inhibitor (e.g., RNasin) can be recommended for long-term storage of poly(A) RNA (see Appendix A, p.14).